Bealby/Milestone-Project-2/README.md

 User Stories:

-- "We would love theere to be lots of photos of Jack during the war.
+- "We would love there to be lots of photos of Jack during the war.
 The more the merrier!"

 - "The site must be easy to use and not too complicated.
-We would like to share Jack's life with others, espically Jack's older relatives and friends who are not very computer savvy."
+We would like to share Jack's life with others, especially Jack's older relatives and friends who are not very computer savvy."

 - "It would be good to incorporate some of Jack's journal in the Website.
-Any stories or snippets, to have an example of what he wrote"
+Any fun anecdotes or snippets, to have an example of what he wrote"

-- "It would be nice to know what sort of person Jack fairfield was and his position in the army"
+- "It would be very intrestng to learn more about Jack's personality and how he progressed in his Army career.

 ### SCOPE